couchbaselabs/docs-ng/content/couchbase-manual-2.2/administration-tasks.markdown

       or 3 times will improve overall replication performance as long as persistence to disk is fast enough on the destination cluster.
-Note however that this can have a negative impact on the destination cluster if you are performing bi-directional replication between two clusters and the destination already handles a significant volume of reads/writes.
+Note however that this can have a negative impact on the destination cluster if you are performing bidirectional replication between two clusters and the destination already handles a significant volume of reads/writes.

     - `XDCR Batch Size (KB)`